lardemua/data-matrix-detection-benchmark/README.md

 # Overview
-This repo is an aggregation of Faster RCNN, SSD512 and YoloV3(608) for Data Matrix detection.
-The performance comparison between all models is performed at the end.
+This repo is an aggregation of Faster RCNN, SSD512 and YOLOV3(608) for Data Matrix detection.
+The performance comparison between all models is also performed.
+The training set images size from the original dataset were 8000*6000.
+The original training set images were reduced 4 times due to the faster forward propagation of the single shot methods and the way how Python deals with memory deallocation (see [Python Garbage Collection](https://www.digi.com/resources/documentation/digidocs/90001537/references/r_python_garbage_coll.htm)).

 # Hardware